marknotton/configs/README.md

 gulp default --site2 --production
 ```
 This will grab the config.json file in your site2 project and deep merge everything
 to your default config.json in the root.
-Note, Gulp Config Grabber will only use the first argument flag.
+Note, Configs will only use the first argument flag.

 ### Use Case